Libraries NI would like to place cookies on your computer to help make this website

 better.
 To find out more about the cookies,

 * The Catalogue is a Third Party website

 The Northern Ireland Library Authority (Libraries NI) was established in April 2009 as a result of the Review of Public Administration.
 Libraries NI has the statutory responsibility for the provision of public library services in Northern Ireland.
 Its functions are laid down in the Libraries Act (Northern Ireland) 2008.
 It is a Non Departmental Public Body which reports to the Department for Communities.
-The Board of the Authority consists of a Chairperson and 18 Members, 11 of whom are Councillors, within the meaning of the Local Government Act (Northern Ireland) 1972.
+The Board of the Authority consists of a Chairperson and 18 Members, 12 of whom are Councillors, within the meaning of the Local Government Act (Northern Ireland) 1972.
 All Board Members are appointed by the Minister for Communities.
 The executive business of the Board is carried out by a team of officers under the leadership of the Chief Executive.
-The Executive Team is organised into three strategic units, each being led by a member of the Senior Management Team.
+The Executive Team is organised into two strategic units, each being led by a member of the Senior Management Team.

 ■ Chief Executive’s Unit;

 ■ Library Services;

 Public library services are delivered through a network of:

 ■ Nine Homecall Service vehicles;

 ■ The Mellon Centre for Migration Studies based in the Ulster American Folk Park, Omagh;